 It seems like there is an excess of powders and drinks on the market today claiming to burn fat and boost your metabolism.
 The true potency of any of these magical products leaves us a little skeptical.
 When it comes to making a lasting impact on your metabolic rate through your diet, nothing leaves as permanent of a mark as eating fresh.

-After all, you can try all the adventurous diets you want, but at the end of the day, eating good, real food is the truest and simplest way to maintain a healthy weight.
-Because you have to eat, you might as well eat foods that keep your metabolism at its peak.
-We're rounding up 15 of the best metabolism-boosting foods you can add to your grocery list.
-Read on to find out what they are.
+After all, you can try all the adventurous diets you want, but at the end of the day, eating good, real food is the simplest way to maintain a healthy weight.
+Because your body needs the sustenance, you might as well eat foods keep your metabolism at its peak.
+Ahead, check out some of the top metabolism-boosting foods to add to your grocery list ASAP.

-Are you getting enough iron?
-Over 20% of women are not, and your body needs iron to carry out its calorie-burning processes effectively.
+Your body needs iron to carry out its calorie-burning processes effectively.
 Iron facilitates the flow of oxygen throughout the body, which helps increase energy and metabolism.
 "One of the absolute best foods on the planet for you in terms of nutrient quality is lentils!
 They have the highest protein, by weight, of any plant-based food, they are an easy substitute for animal protein in any recipe, and they are loaded with fiber," says Goodman.
 Just one cup of lentils provides 35% of your daily iron needs, plus protein and fiber, which aid in digestion.

 Cruciferous vegetables like broccoli, cabbage, cauliflower, and Brussels sprouts contain three essential nutrients that power your metabolism: B vitamins, calcium, and vitamin C. They also have high water and fiber content, a combination that increases your body’s ability to burn fat.

 Your body works harder when digesting protein than when it’s digesting fat or carbohydrates.
-Eating good lean meats like white meat chicken and turkey helps speed up your metabolism simply because they require so much energy to fully digest.
+Eating good lean meats like white meat chicken and turkey requires more energy to fully digest.
 Plus, all that protein helps preserve your muscle mass to keep your metabolism at its peak.

 Citrus fruits, especially lemons and grapefruits, are great for digestion.
 They’re low in sugar and contain an antioxidant that can help lower your blood sugar response after meals—and the vitamin C helps your body metabolize fat faster.

 Spicy foods have natural chemicals in them that fire up your metabolism.
 "Chili peppers are particularly impressive.
 They contain the bioactive ‘capsaicin’, which has the power to activate the immune system against cancer cells," says Goodman.
 Capsaicin, also helps your body burn more energy.
 Can’t handle red peppers?
-Even just a pinch of cayenne has been shown to boost metabolism by up to 25% for three hours after you eat while also curbing hunger.
+Even just a pinch of cayenne may boost metabolism and curb hunger.

 Several spices (like cayenne pepper as you just learned) are known to rev up metabolism, but cinnamon also curbs your sweet tooth, helps balance your blood sugar, and improves insulin sensitivity.
 Add it to your dessert to help thwart post-meal blood sugar spikes.

-Garlic supports a balanced blood sugar and a healthy metabolism.
-Studies have also shown that eating garlic can increase the number of calories burned throughout the day while decreasing the body’s production of fat.
+Garlic supports balanced blood sugar and a healthy metabolism.
+Studies suggest that eating garlic may increase the number of calories burned while decreasing the body’s production of fat.
 Goodman shares, "The sulfuric acid compounds in garlic are strong enough to eliminate bacteria and infections and studies show that garlic consumption may reduce the risk of developing several types of cancer, especially cancers of the gastrointestinal tract."

-The short-chain fatty acids in whole grains trigger the release of leptin, the satiety hormone, helping you eat less.
-The high levels of fiber also slow down the blood sugar release and even out insulin spikes, all which means extra energy is used for digestion.
+The short-chain fatty acids in whole grains trigger the release of leptin, which is also the satiety hormone, helping you eat less.
+The high levels of fiber also slow down the blood sugar release and even out insulin spikes, all of which means extra energy is used for digestion.

 The high protein content of nuts makes your body burn more fat in order to digest them.
 They’re also a low-glycemic food, which means eating them keeps your blood sugar very stable.